Herrin massacre

-The Herrin massacre took place on June 21–22, 1922 in Herrin, Illinois, in a coal mining area during a nationwide strike by the United Mineworkers of America (UMWA).
+The Herrin massacre took place on June 21–22, 1922, in Herrin, Illinois, in a coal mining area during a nationwide strike by the United Mineworkers of America (UMWA).
 Although the owner of the mine originally agreed with the union to observe the strike, when the price of coal went up, he hired non-union workers to produce and ship out coal, as he had high debt in start-up costs.

 Enraged that the owner had disregarded their agreement, on June 21, union miners shot at strikebreakers going to work, where the mine had armed guards.
 When striking union members armed themselves and laid siege to the mine, the owner's guards shot and killed three union miners in an exchange of gunfire.
 The next day, union miners killed superintendent McDowell and 18 of 50 strikebreakers and mine guards, many of them brutally.
 A twentieth victim from the non-union group was later murdered, bringing the death total to 23.

 Ultimately, three miners and 20 non-miners were killed, including the superintendent and 19 strikebreakers.

 Historical background

-On April 1, 1922 the United Mine Workers of America (UMWA) began a nationwide strike.
+On April 1, 1922, the United Mine Workers of America (UMWA) began a nationwide strike.
 W. J. Lester, owner of the Southern Illinois Coal Company, operated a strip mine about halfway between Herrin and Marion, Illinois.
 Lester at first complied with the strike.

 As he had only recently opened the mine, he had massive startup debts and was willing to negotiate with the UMWA to allow his mine to remain open, as long as no coal was shipped out.
 Under the agreement, some United Mine Workers members were allowed to continue working during the strike.
 Lester told an associate that local union leaders were friendly with him; however, he was warned this did not mean he had any control over the ordinary members.

 By June, Lester's miners had dug out nearly 60,000 tons of coal.
 Strike-driven shortages drove up demand and the price of coal, and Lester figured he could make a $250,000 profit if he sold his coal.
 He decided to violate the agreement he had made with the union.
 When the UMWA members working for him objected, he fired all the union workers.

 Lester brought in mine guards and 50 strikebreakers, who were vilified as "scabs" by the union men.
 They had been recruited by employment agencies in Chicago.
 On June 16, 1922, he shipped out sixteen railroad cars filled with coal.
-Testimony later revealed that his mine guards possessed machine guns.
-They aggressively searched passers-by, and "they frighten women, they boast and are hard-boiled."
+Testimony later revealed that his mine guards possessed machine guns and aggressively searched passers-by, and "they frighten women, they boast and are hard-boiled."